School Delays Text Alerts and Closing Notifications

 When it seems a delay or closure is imminent, parents and staff can grow antsy with anticipation.
 Establishing a keyword system can allow people to request updates as often as they like, and the automated message flow TextSanity helps you set up can ensure that you always respond promptly while adhering to your district’s policies.

 Parents can opt-in at the beginning of the school year using keywords to help build your database for each new year.
-Because of its design, parents who move out of district or staff that find employment elsewhere can easily opt-out to keep your contact list updated.
+Because of its design, parents who move out of district or staff that find employment elsewhere can easily opt-out to keep your text marketing list updated.

 If you’re operating for an entire school district, parents can opt-in to their school using a keyword such as their mascot, and messages specific to that school can be sent when a system-wide message is not needed.
 For example, if a water main has burst at a middle school on the east side of your district that requires students to be delayed for two hours, it’s not necessary for a parent of a student who doesn’t attend that school to receive a text.